ocpp-balanz/.github/profile/README.md

 **January 2025**
 balanz and ocppsim are functionally complete at the level planned for the first release.
 Further testing and documentation is outstanding before the repositories will be made public.

+**February 2025**
+balanz published.
+Docs are complete in first version while (automated) testing is lacking.
+Next steps are automated testing and ocppsim cleanup before publishing.